URL

 but the password component is ignored.
 By default, the telnet scheme is handled via Tramp (see URL Types Supported via Tramp).

-To handle rlogin, telnet and tn3270 URLs, a rlogin, telnet or tn3270 (the program names and arguments are hardcoded) session is run in a terminal-emulator buffer.
+To handle telnet and tn3270 URLs, a telnet or tn3270 (the program names and arguments are hardcoded) session is run in a terminal-emulator buffer.
 Well-known ports are used if the URL does not specify a port.

 4.7 irc